 Instruction to Editor: Please modify subclause 9.11 (@REVmc D1.1) as follows:

-An A-MSDU contains only MSDUs whose DA and SA parameter values map to the same RA and TA values (see 8.3.2.2 (Aggregate MSDU (A-MSDU) format)) For the Short A-MSDU case, an A-MSDU contains only MSDUs whose SA and DA parameter values are the same.
+An A-MSDU contains only MSDUs whose DA and SA parameter values map to the same RA and TA values (see 8.3.2.2 (Aggregate MSDU (A-MSDU) format)) unless it is generated by a S1G STA that follows the procedures described in 9.32n (Relay operation) and in 9.33a (LOTS operation).
+For the Short A-MSDU case, an A-MSDU contains only MSDUs whose SA and DA parameter values are the same.

 The following rules apply to the transmission of an A-MSDU in a non-DMG network:(11ad)